 Historically, Ajia-Do has only produced one or two anime projects per year.
 Besides Ascendance of a Bookworm Part 2, the only projects they’ve announced for 2020 are the anime adaptation of the Hidden Things (Kakushigoto) manga series and the Incredible Zorori (Kaiketsu Zorori) children’s book series.

-For 2021, the studio is releasing the Monster Incidents (Kemono Jihen) anime based on the manga.
+For 2021, the studio is releasing the Kemono Jihen anime based on the manga.
+The 2020 Motto!
+Majime ni Fumajime Kaiketsu Zorori anime is receiving a Motto!
+Season 2 in 2021.

 Presumably, the Bookworm anime series was popular enough on streaming platforms for the anime production committee to greenlight an anime sequel, but they haven’t announced a time frame for the third season.

-Since anime projects are scheduled years in advance, the Ascendance of a Bookworm Part 3 anime won’t be produced until late 2021 at the earliest.
-But it’s possible Bookworm anime fans may be waiting until 2022.
+Since anime projects are scheduled years in advance, the Ascendance of a Bookworm Part 3 anime won’t start production in earnest until late 2021 at the earliest.
+Therefore, it’s possible Bookworm anime fans may be waiting until 2022.

 Ascendance of a Bookworm manga, light novels, and web novel compared to the anime